The Linguistics Major

 Requirements for the Bachelor of Arts Degree in Linguistics

-In addition to the major and minor in Linguistics, the Linguistics department offers five combined programs: Linguistics and Philosophy; Linguistics and Psychology; and Linguistics and East Asian Languages and Cultures.
+In addition to the major and minor in Linguistics, the Linguistics department offers several combined programs: Linguistics and Philosophy; Linguistics and East Asian Languages and Cultures; Computational Linguistics and Linguistics and Cognitive Science.

 Courses of Instruction